simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 ### Additions

-TODO: The TLA+ still refers to the token strategy rather than the secret splitting strategy.

 A formal specification of the protocol is defined in TLA+ and can be defined [here](./2022-06-11-private-groups/groups.tla).
 A crash course in TLA+ and the key abstractions used in the spec is [here](./2022-06-11-private-groups/README.md).